-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024 or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 000-51026

-Monolithic Power Systems, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 77-0466789 (I.R.S.
-Employer Identification Number)

-5808 Lake Washington Blvd.
-NE, Kirkland, Washington 98033

-(Address of principal executive offices)(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share MPWR The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Accelerated filer □

-Smaller reporting company \Box Emerging growth company \Box

-Large accelerated filer \boxtimes Non-accelerated filer \square

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). 🗆 Yes  No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based upon the closing price of the common stock on the Nasdaq Global Select Market on June 30, 2024, was \$26.6 billion.

-There were 47,866,000 shares of the registrant's common stock issued and outstanding as of February 21, 2025.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's Proxy Statement for the 2025 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+(Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION 1 For the fisca l year ended Decembe ☐ TRANSITION REPORT PURSUANT TO SECTI Commis ON 13 OR 15(d) OF T ssion file number: 000- ic Power Syste Delaware 77-0466789 (State or other jurisdiction of incorporation or organization · (I.R.S.
+Employer Identification Number) on Blvd.
+NE, Kirkland, orincipal executive offices)( (Registrant's to (425) 296-9956 elephone number, including g area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share MPWR The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 of or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reduring the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted ele Regulation S-T (§ 232.405 of this chapter) during the preceding files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large acceleral emerging growth company.
+See the definitions of "large acceleration company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Accelerated file er 🗆 Non-accelerated filer □ Smaller reporti ing company Emerging grow If an emerging growth company, indicate by check mark if the re or revised financial accounting standards provided pursuant to Sec Indicate by check mark whether the registrant has filed a report or over financial reporting under Section 404(b) of the Sarbanes-Oxle its audit report. ⊠ If securities are registered pursuant to Section 12(b) of the Act, if filing reflect the correction of an error to previously issued finance ether the financial statements of the registrant included in the Indicate by check mark whether any of those error corrections are by any of the registrant's executive officers during the relevant re Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o of the Act). $\square$ Yes $\boxtimes$ No The aggregate market value of the voting and non-voting common stock on the Nasdaq Global Select Market on June 30, 2024, was es of the registrant, based upon the closing price of the common There were 47,866,000 shares of the registrant's common stock is sued and outstanding as of February 21, 2025.
+DOCUMENTO I NCODDOD ATED BY DECEDENCE NCORPORATED BY Portions of the registrant's Proxy Statement for the 2025 A Annual Meeting of Stock cholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
 The Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the registrant's fiscal year ended December 31, 2024.

-Excludes 16,539,000 shares of the registrant's common stock held by executive officers, directors and stockholders whose ownership exceeds 5% ("affiliates") of the common stock outstanding at June 30, 2024.
+\ Excludes 16,539,000 shares of the registrant's common stock held by executive officers, directors and stockholders whose ownership exceeds 5% ("affiliates") of the common stock outstanding at June 30, 2024.
 Exclusion of such shares should not be construed to indicate that any such person directly or indirectly controls, is controlled by or is under common control with the registrant.